GodotVR/godot-xr-tools/README.md

 After cloning this repository you will need to install the OpenXR plugin for it to work.
 The OpenXR plugin is not included within this repository.
 You can obtain the OpenXR plugin [here](https://github.com/GodotVR/godot_openxr/releases) or download it from the asset library within Godot.

-Note that the demo was created using Godot 3.5.

 ### XR Tools library